Our customers have been hired by:

 This guide will show you:

-- What a CV is in England or America.
+- What is a CV in the United Kingdom or America.

 - What CV stands for & where to use it.

 - How to write either kind of CV.